prisma/prisma-examples/typescript/graphql-sdl-first/README.md

-# GraphQL Server Example
+# GraphQL Server Example (SDL-first)

-This example shows how to implement an **GraphQL server (SDL-first) with TypeScript** based on [Prisma Client](https://github.com/prisma/prisma2/blob/master/docs/prisma-client-js/api.md), [graphql-yoga](https://github.com/prisma/graphql-yoga) and [GraphQL Nexus](https://nexus.js.org/).
+This example shows how to implement an **GraphQL server (SDL-first) with TypeScript** based on [Prisma Client](https://github.com/prisma/prisma2/blob/master/docs/prisma-client-js/api.md), [graphql-yoga](https://github.com/prisma/graphql-yoga) and [graphql-tools](https://www.apollographql.com/docs/graphql-tools/).
 It is based on a SQLite database, you can find the database file with some dummy data at [`./prisma/dev.db`](./prisma/dev.db).

 ## How to use